nuxeo/nuxeo/nuxeo-core/nuxeo-core-bulk/README.md

 ## Definitions

-- __document set__: a list of documents of a repository represented as a list of document identifiers.
+- __document set__: a list of documents from a repository represented as a list of document identifiers.

 - __action__: an operation that can be applied to a document set.

-- __bulk command__: a set of parameters building a request to apply an action on a document set.
+- __command__: a set of parameters building a request to apply an action on a document set.

 - __bucket__: a portion of a document set that fits into a stream record.